-In the Phase 1 clinical trial of intravenous marzeptacog alfa (activated) conducted by Pfizer, 25 individuals with severe hemophilia A and B with and without an inhibitor were enrolled and treated.
-The clinical trial design was a single ascending dose-escalation study with 1 individual treated at 0.5 μg/kg followed by 4 cohorts of 6 individuals each at doses of 4.5, 9.0, 18.0, and 30.0 μg/kg.
+In the Phase 1 clinical trial of intravenous MarzAA conducted by Pfizer, 25 individuals with severe hemophilia A and B with and without an inhibitor were enrolled and treated.
+The clinical trial design was a single ascending dose-escalation study with 1 individual treated at $0.5 \mu g/kg$ followed by four cohorts of six individuals each at doses of 4.5, 9.0, 18.0, and $30.0 \mu g/kg$.
 Clinical endpoints included safety, tolerability, pharmacokinetics and clot-forming activity, such as prothrombin time, or PT, activated partial thromboplastin time, or aPTT, thrombin-antithrombin activity and others.
-Results showed that single doses of marzeptacog alfa (activated) were well tolerated and there were no instances of bleeding or thrombosis.
-As shown in the graph below, marzeptacog alfa (activated) demonstrated pharmacological efficacy as measured by significant shortening of aPTT (activated partial thromboplastin time) and PT (prothrombin time) for up to 24-hours post dosing.
-The results were presented in a poster session at the International Society on Thrombosis and Haemostasis (ISTH) Meeting held in Toronto, Canada from June 20 to 25, 2015.
+Results showed that single doses of MarzAA were well tolerated and there were no instances of bleeding or thrombosis.
+MarzAA demonstrated pharmacological efficacy as measured by significant shortening of aPTT (activated partial thromboplastin time) and PT (prothrombin time) for up to 24-hours post dosing.
+The results were published in Journal of Thrombosis and Haemostasis 2018, vol 16, 1984-1993.